 - Repeat steps 1 and 2 for as many contingencies as you want to create.
 When you're finished, click Save to save your changes.

-For the pole example above, in a field group named Poles Contingency, the set of contingent values would look as follows:
+For the pole example above, in a field group named Poles Contingency, the set of contingent values looks as follows:

-Once you have contingent values prepared on your data, the restrictions you've created will be enforced in the application whenever a value is placed on a field while editing, such as in the Attribute pane or the Attribute Table view.
+Once you have contingent values prepared on your data, the restrictions you've created are enforced in the application whenever a value is placed on a field while editing, such as in the Attribute pane or the Attribute Table view.

 Learn more about how to edit fields with contingent values.